A

 It earns the right to do the rest.

-If Snap Hub generates real leads in 90 days, the conversation about Atena Construction, Dezino, and the others becomes simple.
+If Snap Hub generates real leads in 90 days, the conversation about Atena Construction, Dezino, Royal York, and York Forming becomes simple.
 If it doesn't, you've lost one project's worth of investment — not five.
 Either way you know more than you do today.

 II · What's Included In The Pilot